-With the amount of computer networks doubling every 5 years, the job demand for Information Technology employees continues to heat up for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every five years, the job demand for Information Technology workers continues to shoot up for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
 It provides no cost training grants to assist people get trained, certified and placed in high demand fields such as information technology, cyber-security, business intelligence, project management and more.
 The idea is that there are fields in which there are not enough qualified people and there are declining fields in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this issue by providing no cost funding for job training in high demand fields to those who are eligible for this grant.
 This training is designed to make your resume marketable so you can get hired and return to the workforce.
 This is a grant, not a loan.
 If you qualify, everything is covered, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

 This is a jobs program so you must choose a program where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select an occupation that is in high demand.
 For each authorized career, there will be authorized training programs to choose from.